Vyral/Gene_Agustin_Blog/_posts/2018-02-15-what-determines-the-cost-of-your-home-insurance.md

 {% include youtube.html %}

 <center><em>What key factors determine the cost of your home insurance policy, and is there anything you can do to lower it?
-Mike Riley from Farmers Insurance explains today.</em></center>
+Mike Reilly from Farmers Insurance explains today.</em></center>

 <center>&nbsp;</center>

-Today, Mike Riley from Farmers Insurance is here to answer a few important questions.
+Today, Mike Reilly from Farmers Insurance is here to answer a few important questions.

 When we do an initial consultation with our clients, I like to go over the key factors that drive the interest rate you will get, such as your credit score and down payment.
 There are similar things on the insurance side that can cause a change in your price policy.